 The Methodology

 The Zacks Rank rates every stock from 1 (Strong Buy) to 5 (Strong Sell) based on four inputs: earnings estimate revisions (direction and magnitude), analyst agreement on revisions, and earnings surprise history.
-The rankings are updated daily as new analyst estimates flow in, making it a responsive, real-time signal rather than a monthly snapshot.
+The rankings are updated daily as new analyst estimates flow in.
+That is a responsive, real-time signal — not a twice-monthly snapshot, and not a portfolio.

 The Zacks Rank system has 37+ years of backtested data showing that Rank #1 (Strong Buy) stocks have historically outperformed the market.
-However, there is an important distinction: Zacks publishes backtested performance of the ranking system, not a real-time, independently verified portfolio with specific entry and exit dates.
-The backtested results demonstrate that the signal has predictive power, but translating that into actual investor returns depends on how you implement the screening and position management yourself.
+The important distinction: Zacks publishes backtested performance of the ranking system, not a real-time, independently verified portfolio with specific entry and exit dates the way Alpha Picks does.
+The backtested results demonstrate that the signal has predictive power.
+Translating that into actual investor returns depends on how you implement the screening and position management yourself.

-The system has been tested through multiple recessions, bear markets, and market cycles — 2000, 2008, 2020, 2022 — giving it a depth of history that few quantitative tools can match.
+The system has been tested through multiple recessions, bear markets, and market cycles — 2000, 2008, 2020, 2022 — giving it a depth of history few quantitative tools can match.
+That history attaches to the signal, not to a 103-name book with your name on the confirms.

-• Decades of validation.
-The Zacks Rank is grounded in academic research and has been continuously refined since 1988.
-The core insight — that earnings estimate revisions predict stock performance — has held up across vastly different market environments.
+- Decades of validation.
+The Rank has been refined since 1988.
+Earnings estimate revisions have predicted performance across vastly different regimes.

-• Requires effort.
-Zacks Premium is a toolkit, not a done-for-you service.
-You must screen for Rank #1 stocks, decide which to buy, determine position sizes, and manage your own portfolio.
-The gap between “the Zacks Rank works” and “I made money using Zacks” depends entirely on your execution.
+- Requires effort.
+You must screen Rank #1 names, size them, and manage the book.
+The gap between “the Zacks Rank works” and “I made money using Zacks” is entirely your execution.

 Earnings-focused investors who want to develop their own stock-picking process using a proven quantitative signal.
 Ideal if you enjoy screening, filtering, and making your own buy/sell decisions — and you want a research platform that teaches you to think in terms of earnings momentum.